Shreyas-P2004/JP-moragan/README.md

 Analyze the data to estimate the purchase price of gas at any date in the past and extrapolate it for one year into the future.
 Your code should take a date as input and return a price estimate.
 2) Performed the credit risk analysis to train the model  that will estimate the probability of default for a borrower.
 Assuming a recovery rate of 10%, this can be used to give the expected loss on a loan.
+3) Bicketed the FICO score which is standardized credit score quantifies the creditworthiness of a borrower to a value between 300 to 850, construct a technique for predicting the PD (probability of default) for the borrowers using these scores with the help of dynamic programming.

 # Dataset Used
  <a href = "https://github.com/Shreyas-P2004/JP-moragan/blob/main/Nat_Gas.csv">Dataset</a>